by Mathew Martin

 “I don’ t want to hurt you, Faker,” He-Man said as he dodged the blow and countered with a thrust of his own.

-Just as He-Man began to rise, Faker came rushing in, swinging his sword above his head.
-He-Man parried the wildly twirling blade and knocked it towards the mirror.
+Just as He-Man began to rise, Faker came rushing in, swinging his

 “Careful, He-Man, that could have been seven years bad luck.”